ma921/CoExBO/README.md

 # CoExBO
-Source code for the AISTATS 2024 paper:<br>
+Source code for the AISTATS 2024 paper<br>
-"Looping in the Human: Collaborative and Explainable Bayesian Optimization"<br>
+"Looping in the Human: Collaborative and Explainable Bayesian Optimization" [arXiv](https://arxiv.org/abs/2310.17273)
-The paper is here [arXiv](https://arxiv.org/abs/2310.17273)

 ## DEMO for practitioners/researchers
 We prepared an example of CoExBO with battery example. <br>